 Background: Since the Stormwater Utility was formed, stormwater technical assistance provided by staff has increased.
-In May, staff consulted individually with 19 property owners and also performed a neighborhood walkabout, and were present at Carrboro Day and to discuss stormwater related topics with a number of other residents.
 The residential assistance that staff have provide to date has not involved any financial assistance.
 An updated policy and program would help clarify the details of both technical and financial assistance (if any) that the Town may wish to provide for private residential property owners.